UberEther/jwt/README.md

 #### parseTokenAsync(token)
 Parses and validates the token passed in.
 - Throws exceptions if it fails to validate.
-- Keys are obtained from the JWK instance
+- Keys are obtained from the JWKS instance

 The method returns a promise that resolves to an object containing:
 - signingHeader - If the claim was signed, this will be an object with the JWS header